 “College debt is at an all-time high.
 At InstaGrad, we are trying to counter the culture of consumerism to offer a way to give the most important gift,” said founder Mauricio Idarraga, who remembers his disciplined parents buying him very few toys in sacrifice for saving for his college education.

 Can 529 Funds Hurt Your Financial Aid?

-Perhaps one of the most frequently asked question college-bound families have when filling out their Free Application for Financial Aid (FAFSA) form is: will the savings in my 529 plan hurt my child’s chances for receiving financial aid?
+Perhaps one of the most frequently asked questions college-bound families have when filling out their Free Application for Financial Aid (FAFSA) form is: Will the savings in my 529 plan hurt my child’s chances for receiving financial aid?
 How will this affect my Estimated Financial Contribution (EFC)?

-“If you are 50 years old, and even if you have saved away $100,000 for your child’s college education, according to EFC calculations (from filling out a FAFSA form), that would only knock off around $3,000 from an average financial aid package,” said Fred Amrein, founding principal of Pennsylvania-based www.collegeaffordability.com.
+“If you are 50 years old, and even if you have saved away $100,000 for your child’s college education, according to EFC calculations (from filling out a FAFSA form), that would only knock off around $3,000 from an average financial aid package,” says college affordability expert Fred Amrein.
 “In the end, don’t take your chances and go into debt.
 Build up that savings.”